 Compare to Hairy crabs, Swimming crab are more "brave"!
 They usually raise both their pincers in a combat position when they notice our presence.

 Compare to the the other two crabs above, this Fiddler crab burrow in the mud and will come to surface for feeding only during low tide.
 The male crab will have one enlarged pincer to attract female crab and fight with other male crabs over female crabs.
 However, they can't use the enlarged pincer for feeding thus they feed slower than female crab.
 Photo above showing female crab having 2 same sized pincers.
-We saw several sea cucumber and this is one of the sea cucumber that we came across - Ocellated Sea Cucumber.

 Several slugs were spotted including this Chelidonura pollida.